Venthe/gitea-helm-chart/README.md

 - `queue.TYPE = "memcache"`
 - `queue.CONN_STR = "<memcache connection string>"`

-The `memcache` connection string has the schema `memcache://<memcache service name>:<memcache service port>`, e.g. `gitea-memcached.gitea.svc.cluster.local:11211`.
+The `memcache` connection string has the scheme `memcache://<memcache service name>:<memcache service port>`, e.g. `gitea-memcached.gitea.svc.cluster.local:11211`.
 The first item here (`<memcache service name>`) will be different compared to the example if you deploy `memcache` yourself.

-The above changes are motivated by the idea to slimily dependencies but also have HA-ready ones.
+The above changes are motivated by the idea to tidy dependencies but also have HA-ready ones at the same time.
 The previous `memcache` default was not HA-ready, hence we decided to switch to `redis-cluster` by default.

 <!-- markdownlint-disable-next-line -->